neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 7 - Vertex AI AutoML/README.md

 ## Raw Data
 First, we're going to work with the raw data set.
 We'll do the following:
 * Pull it from a bucket
-* Break into train and test sets
+* Break into train, test and validation sets
 * Train a classifier

 To do that, open the [vertex_ai_raw.ipynb](vertex_ai_raw.ipynb) in Vertex AI Workbench.